Please Note - If you are cruising around Australia you need to select Pacific.

 Terrorism: it’s a scary word, and one we’d rather not think about when planning our next trip abroad.

-Unfortunately, events like 9/11, the Bali bombings and most recently, the attacks in Paris, have altered the way we travel forever.
+Unfortunately, events like 9/11, the Bali bombings and the attacks in Paris in 2017, have altered the way we travel forever.
 Tighter travel regulations have become the norm and heightened security risks are commonplace.

-To begin with it’s important to understand that every travel insurer will handle a terrorist incident differently and will have varying cover exclusions.
+By its very nature, important to understand that every travel insurer will handle a terrorist incident differently and will have varying cover exclusions.
 Although most insurers will generally consider terrorism or acts of war to be an exclusion a few will offer limited cover...keep reading for more.

 As soon as a terrorist attack occurs the government will issue travel warnings for that region or country.
 Restrictions will now apply to those destinations and you would generally not be covered to travel to those regions (particularly those with a level 4 or 5 government warning).
 Should you choose to travel to a country against government warnings your cover benefits may be rendered void.

 In the event of a terrorist attack or political unrest, most if not all policies exclude cover for cancellation fees & lost deposits, disruption of journey or alternative transport expenses.
 Though it’s a difficult pill to swallow, insurers ruled out these specific benefits after the risk of terrorism was deemed too great.
 However, plenty of insurers will still provide cover for medical cover in the event of a terror attack.

 Every insurer will offer varying degrees of cover.
 As always, benefits will differ across ranging cover levels.
 The following summarises the terrorism benefits across a range of travel insurers:

 |Insurer||Underwriter||Medical Coverage due to Terrorism||Coverage to Cancel due to Terrorism||Notes||Go to Insurer|